OasisLMF/OasisLMF/README.md

 # OasisLMF

-The oasislmf Python package provides a Python toolkit for building, running and testing Oasis models end-to-end, including performing individual steps in this process.
+The `oasislmf` Python package provides a Python toolkit for building, running and testing Oasis models end-to-end, including performing individual steps in this process.
 It includes:

-* a Python class framework for working with Oasis models and model resources as Python objects (the models subpackage)
+* a Python class framework for working with Oasis models and model resources as Python objects (the `oasislmf.models` subpackage)
-* a Python class framework for managing model exposures and resources, and also for generating Oasis files from these (the exposures subpackage)
+* a Python class framework for managing model exposures and resources, and also for generating Oasis files from these (the `oasislmf.exposures` subpackage)
-* a Python factory class for instantiating keys lookup services for models, and generating and saving keys outputs from these lookup services (the keys subpackage)
+* a Python factory class for instantiating keys lookup services for models, and generating and saving keys outputs from these lookup services (the `oasislmf.keys` subpackage)
-* executable scripts, based on these class frameworks, for:
+* a command line interface for running models end-to-end, including performing individual steps:
-    * writing keys outputs from model lookup services (generate_keys.py)
+    * generating keys from model lookup services, and writing them as files: `oasislmf model generate_keys`
-    * generating Oasis files from model source exposures and other resources (generate_oasis_files.py)
+    * generating Oasis files (GUL only at present, FM to be added later) from source exposure files, canonical profiles, exposure validation and transformation files, and keys data files: `oasislmf model generate_oasis_files`
-    * generating losses for models (generate_losses.py)
+    * generating losses from Oasis files and analysis settings: `oasislmf model generate_losses`
-    * running all the above steps to run the model end-to-end (run_model.py).
+    * running a model end-to-end: `oasislmf model run`

 ## Installation